thomasjusche/MMM-Eye-Film/README.md

 # MMM-Eye-Film

-Magic mirror module to see which movies are playing in the [Eye Film Museum](https://www.eyefilm.nl/).
+[Magic Mirror](https://github.com/MichMich/MagicMirror) module to see which movies are playing in the [Eye Film Museum](https://www.eyefilm.nl/).

 This plugin uses the GraphQL API the website uses too, no API keys are required.